mbgoseco/PiPA/SoftwareRequirements.md

 <ul>
 <li>The device will accept verbal commands from the user</li>
 <li>The device will respond with a “chime” when prompted to let the user know it is listening</li>
-<li>Users will have the ability to add and delete tasks to their to-do list</li>
+<li>Users will have the ability to add tasks to their to-do list</li>
 </ul>
 </ul>